tbleier/ansible-modules-bitwarden/README.md

 `password`, but any other field can be specified using the `field` named argument.
 If you need to specify the path to the Bitwarden CLI binary, use the `path` named argument.

+Additional parameters:

+- type:
+  - description: field type to fetch ('default' for username/password, 'custom' for custom fields, 'attachment' for attachments)
+  - default: 'default'

+- organization:
+  - description: optional name of organization - if specified, only entries in this org are found.
+  - default: None

+- collection:
+  - description: optional name or collection - if specified, only entries in this collection are found.
+  - default: None

+- create:
+  - description: create the item if it does not exis (in this organization/collection).
+Only supports type='default' and username and password fields.
+Creates a random password/username for this entry.
+Can only create either username or password
+  - default: False
+- length:
+  - description: length of created password/username
+  - default: 20

+- chars:
+  - description: character sets to use for random password generation. similar to 'password' lookup plugin
+  - default: ['ascii_letters', 'digits', ".,:-_"]

+- template:
+  - description: additional template to use for new entry.
+See bitwarden documentation for more details
+  - default: None

 ## Examples